Pension administrators: register a scheme

 The duplicate notification will be issued to the scheme administrator shown on Pension Schemes Online so it’s important to keep the online record up to date.

 If HMRC decide to not register the pension scheme they’ll post a notification of rejection to you setting out the reason for their decision.

-Pension Schemes Online will also be updated and the Pending status will be changed to ‘Rejected’.
+Pension Schemes Online will also be updated and the pending status will be removed.

 If you provide documents or information in connection with an application to register a scheme that are materially inaccurate, or are found to have made a false declaration, you may be issued with a penalty of up to £3,000 for each falsehood or inaccuracy.

 You have the right of appeal if HMRC issue a penalty or reject your application to register a scheme.